-We have audited the annual accounts of Banco Santander, S.A. (the Bank), which comprise the balance sheet as at December 31, 2021, and the income statement, statement of recognised income and expenses, statement of changes in total equity, statement of cash flows and related notes for the year then ended.
+We have audited the annual accounts of Banco Santander, S.A. (the Bank), which comprise the balance sheet as at 31 December 2022, and the income statement, statement of recognised income and expense, statement of changes in total equity, statement of cash flow and related notes for the year then ended.

-In our opinion, the accompanying annual accounts present fairly, in all material respects, the equity and financial position of the Bank as at December 31, 2021, as well as its financial performance and cash flows for the year then ended, in accordance with the applicable financial reporting framework (as identified in note 1 of the notes to the annual accounts), and in particular, with the accounting principles and criteria included therein.
+In our opinion, the accompanying annual accounts present fairly, in all material respects, the equity and financial position of the Bank as at 31 December 2022, as well as its financial performance and cash flows for the year then ended, in accordance with the applicable financial reporting framework (as identified in note 1 of the notes to the annual accounts), and in particular, with the accounting principles and criteria included therein.